DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Shockwave
 "A tremor that rattles the heart and crushes the spirit."
 - Deal 5 Earth damage to all enemies.
+- Decrease one enemy Intention by up to 2.

 Cost:
 - 2 Earth Mana